AiranSchez/Katas/README.md

 Each Kata should contain their own README.md explaining the statement of the exercise.

+## Add new kata folder

-git submodule add link
+1- git submodule add link-to-repo-template name-of-folder 2- cp name-of-folder new-destiny
-copy del repo en tu nueva kata borrar el .git de la kata para que detecte git
+3- rm .git inside new-destiny